microbit-foundation/dev-docs/latest-revision/latest-revision-main.md

 ## Feature API availability

 These are the V2 specific APIs and whether we expect them to work as expected ✅  or not 🔴, or there are issues still to be fixed 🔶.
-If you require access to the related GitHib issues please email your GitHub username to [support@microbit.org](mailto:support@microbit.org?subject=Request%20for%20access%20to%20GitHub%2issues&body=Name%3A%0D%0A%0D%0AGitHub%20ID%3A).

 {% include alert-info.html content="It is important that we work with the community to establish how these APIs work.
 As such they are subject to change as we get feedback and iterate on them.
 When they are finalised, we will notify people via the [DAL, Editors and Devices](https://microbit.us14.list-manage.com/subscribe?u=e1c30f24b90ff3d70275cfff2&id=25403c7650) newsletter." %}